-- SLAT assets remain in trust after the beneficiary spouse’s death where they are protected from the donor spouse’s creditors.
+- SLAT assets remain in trust after the beneficiary spouse’s death, where they are protected from the trustmaker spouse’s creditors.

-- Florida statutes state that a SLAT is not considered a “self-settled trust” by the donor spouse after the beneficiary’s death even though the donor created the trust from which he may ultimately benefit.
+- Florida law says that a SLAT is not considered a “self-settled trust” by the trustmaker spouse after the beneficiary spouse’s death, even though the trustmaker spouse created the trust from which they may ultimately benefit.

-- A SLAT may reduce estate tax liability because appreciation in trust assets is not counted toward the value of the spouse’s taxable estates after their deaths.
+- A SLAT may be drafted to reduce estate tax liability because appreciation in trust assets is not counted toward the value of the couple’s taxable estates after their deaths.

-- Transfers of assets to a SLAT should be made as competed gifts for tax purposes.
+- Transfers of assets to a SLAT should be made as completed gifts for asset protection purposes.